Marta44/Stroll-Brighton/assets/docs/TESTING.md

 ## Responsiveness

-- I tested my website different size resolutions with: [Mobi Ready](https://ready.mobi).
-I had a major fail about absolute measures in my CSS file.
-I fixed this using relative measures em for font-sizes instead of px.
+- I tested my website with all the emulated devices provided by Chrome DevTools.
+I have noticed that on JioPhone2 (240x320px) and on Microsoft Lumia 550 (640x360px) the vicinity element inside the Bootstrap cards wasn't responsive and was coming out of its bottom border.
+I fixed this using display: grid in the card-body and increasing the height to 50vh, the same height of the card-img-top.

 ## Cross Browser Testing

 - I tested the website on different browsers: Google Chrome, Microsoft Edge, Safari, Opera and Firefox.
+- Viewed on my device an iPhone 7.